How much blood do you lose on your period?

 Eat iron-rich foods

-When women have heavy periods, it is not uncommon for them to have anemia.
-Eating foods rich in iron, such as green vegetables, raisins, and apricots, are a natural way to boost your iron levels.
 Exercise Even on your heaviest days, exercising can be good during your heavy flow.
 It helps increase blood flow and release endorphins.
 Both of these help reduce cramping.
 However, Be careful with how hard you push yourself.
 Listen to your body if you are feeling fatigued.

 Hydrate

 When you bleed, your blood volume can get too low.
 It is suggested to drink 8 cups of water a day.
 However, you should drink 4 to 6 more cups of water a day during your heavy period.
-Consider drinking electrolyte enriched drinks.
+Consider drinking electrolyte-enriched drinks.

 Menorrhagia